apache/sling-whiteboard/json-store/README.md

 Install this bundle and verify that it is active.

+## Running tests against an existing Sling instance

+The integration tests start their own Sling instance, but you can also run them against an existing one if desired, as follows:

+    mvn verify -Dexternal.test.server.port=8080

+or, to run just the Karate tests:

+    mvn test -Dtest=KarateIT  -Dexternal.test.server.port=8080

+## Testing with curl

+**TODO remove this once we have all the equivalent Karate tests**

 Cleanup any previous examples if desired:

     curl -u admin:admin -X DELETE http://localhost:8080/content/sites